Genworth Financial Inc. (GNW): Odds are Looking Good after Recent Activity

-Genworth Financial Inc. (GNW) is priced at $4.08 after the most recent trading session.
-At the very opening of the session, the stock price was $4.04 and reached a high price of $4.09, prior to closing the session it reached the value of $4.05.
-The stock touched a low price of $4.02.Recently in News on May 20, 2022, Genworth Financial Announces Results of Annual Meeting.
+Genworth Financial Inc. (GNW) is priced at $4.05 after the most recent trading session.
+At the very opening of the session, the stock price was $4.05 and reached a high price of $4.105, prior to closing the session it reached the value of $4.10.
+The stock touched a low price of $4.04.Recently in News on May 20, 2022, Genworth Financial Announces Results of Annual Meeting.
 Genworth Financial, Inc. (NYSE: GNW) announced the election of all nine director nominees at its 2022 annual meeting of stockholders yesterday.
 The board members re-elected were G. Kent Conrad, Karen E. Dyson, Jill R. Goodman, Melina E. Higgins, Thomas J. McInerney, Howard D. Mills III, Robert P. Restrepo Jr., Elaine A. Sarsynski, and Ramsey D. Smith.
 You can read further details here

 Genworth Financial Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $4.52 on 01/13/22, with the lowest value was $3.53 for the same time period, recorded on 04/27/22.